Yaminyam/new-wave/README.md

 -------need to be update------------

--In terms of theme

-   Builde a intranet and Provide own web service.
+   Builde a intranet and Provide own web service in disaster area.

--In terms of paper

-   Optimal height xperiment by coverage according to height and transmission speed
+   Experiment of data transfer rate and data size